pyblosxom/pyblosxom/docs/plugins.rst

    py["plugin_dirs"] = ["/home/will/pybloxsom/plugins"]

-This will cause PyBlosxom to look in this specific directory for plugins.
+This will cause Pyblosxom to look in this specific directory for plugins.

 The other property is the ``load_plugins`` property.
-If you don't have this set at all (i.e. it's either not in the ``config.py`` file or the line is commented out), PyBlosxom will load all plugins it finds in the plugin directories you've specified.
+If you don't have this set at all (i.e. it's either not in the ``config.py`` file or the line is commented out), Pyblosxom will load all plugins it finds in the plugin directories you've specified.
 It will look in each directory in order as you've specified.
 It will load the plugins in each directory in alphabetical order by filename.

 The other way to load plugins is by specifying the plugins explicitly by setting the ``load_plugins`` property.
-PyBlosxom will load only the plugins you've specified and will load them in the order you've specified.
+Pyblosxom will load only the plugins you've specified and will load them in the order you've specified.
 The ``load_plugins`` property takes a list of strings.
 For example::